EarthLord/nrf51Demo/README.md

 Also update the location of the JLink driver in Makefile.
 With this the generated bin file can be uploaded to the MCU, content can be erased, MCU can be reset etc.

 One can also use the upload script after editing the path to JLink.

-For more information and to contact me visit <a href="http://rumblingsofearthlord.com/blog/category/techie/">my blog here.</a>